copernicus-mogley/zkav.club/opportunities/README.md

 ## Gigs (skill networks)

-These are the skill networks we keep warm—people we can reach when we need transcription, clips, editing, motion graphics, livestream help, and more.
-If we don’t have work for your skill right now, we’ll keep your information on file.
+These are the skill networks we call on when work appears.

-Think of this as a call list for people who want to help the work live on.
+Most gigs are paid per contribution when work is available.
+Work tends to appear around events and depends on funding, so timing can be irregular.

+If you join a network, we’ll reach out when something fits your skills.

-Want on the list?
-See **How participation works** below for how to reach out.
+See **How participation works** below for how to join.

-If you already DM’d us for something else, just say "add me to the network," share your skill(s), and drop a link to your work.
+Current skill networks include:

 ### Workshops

-We want to meet workshop facilitators who can lead conversational, learn-by-doing sessions.
+Lead a conversational, learn‑by‑doing workshop.

 You choose the topic and host the session.
-We can help think through format, livestreaming, and archiving, and decide what’s feasible on a case‑by‑case basis.
+We can help with format, livestreaming, and archiving.

-To get paid, the recording needs to be published on your channel(s) after the session (YouTube, PeerTube, etc.).
-Share the link.
-We’ll check it meets requirements, then confirm payment.
+**Typical work**

+* Facilitate a workshop session

+* Publish the recording on your channel

+* Share the link for confirmation

-Start here: [apply to facilitate](https://tally.so/r/A7B0MD).
+**Start here:** [apply to facilitate](https://tally.so/r/A7B0MD).
 Learn about the program: [Zk Av Club Workshops](/workshops/).
 Browse: [past sessions](/workshops/past/).

 ### Transcription (scribes)

-Transcription usually happens in two stages.
-One person can do both, or we can split the work.
-AI is fast, but humans make it accurate.

-* **AI-assisted draft:** Generate the first transcript pass with AI tools, including speaker labels and rough timestamps when possible.
+Help turn recorded conversations into accurate, usable transcripts.

+**Typical work**

+* Generate AI‑assisted transcript drafts

-* **Human review:** Clean up names, jargon, and technical terms.
-Fix timing and missing words.
-Pull a few strong quotes that help the Storyteller shape titles, descriptions, and summaries.
+* Review terminology, names, and timing

+* Pull quotes that help shape titles and summaries

 The network of scribes is coordinated by the Storyteller.

 ### Event production

-Event production work is tied to real dates, venues, and live audiences.
-When we’re staffed and funded, we bring these skills in to make the recording clean and the live moment steady.
-If you join this skill network, expect irregular timing.
-We confirm scope and pay before anything is booked.
+Help run the technical side of live recording at events.

+**Typical roles**

-* **Camera Operator:** Handheld, tripod, multi-cam.
+* **Camera operator** — handheld, tripod, multi‑cam

-* **Livestream Technician:** Keep the audio/video flow stable: OBS/scenes, audio, network, routing.
+* **Livestream technician** — OBS scenes, audio routing, network stability

-* **Livestream Producer:** Show flow, cues, coordination, calm.
-Run the show nice and steady.
+* **Livestream producer** — run show flow, cues, and coordination

 ### Post-production

-These skills matter, and we plan to do more of this work as funding allows.
-For now it’s more occasional while we prioritize getting source material safely published and documented.
-Expect lighter and less predictable volume for now.

-* **Editing:** Long-form edits.
-Example: one full talk or one full conversation, cleaned up and ready to publish.
+Turn raw recordings into finished media ready to publish.

+**Typical work**

+* Long‑form edits (talks or conversations)

+* Short clips for social

-* **Clips:** 2–4× 30–60s videos for social.
+* Thumbnails for distribution platforms

-* **Thumbnails:** Clean, consistent thumbnails sized for where they’ll live.
-Example: one thumbnail design delivered in 16:9 + 1:1 + 9:16.

-* **Motion Graphics:** Lower thirds, bumpers, simple packages.
+* Motion graphics (lower thirds, bumpers, simple packages)

 ## Volunteer (Recording Station crew)